 Only an XDR data item that might benefit from Direct Data Placement may be reduced.
-The eligibility of particular XDR data items to be reduced is not specified by this document.
+The eligibility of particular XDR data items to be reduced is independent of RPC-over-RDMA, and thus is not specified by this document.

 To maintain interoperability on an RPC-over-RDMA transport, a determination must be made of which XDR data items in each Upper Layer Protocol are allowed to use Direct Data Placement.
 Therefore an additional specification is needed that describes how an Upper Layer Protocol enables Direct Data Placement.
 The set of requirements for an Upper Layer Protocol to use an RPC-over-RDMA transport is known as an "Upper Layer Binding specification," or ULB.